schulle4u/yellow-extensions-schulle4u/csv/README.md

 `Delimiter` = The column delimiter for the CSV file (Default: semicolon `;`).
 `Class` = HTML table class

 This extension loads a CSV file and outputs a HTML table.
+For large tables you can enable a row filter and column sorting.

+Javascript component includes Light-table-filter by [Chris Coyier](https://codepen.io/chriscoyier/pen/tIuBL), and [Sort-table class by Tyler Uebele](https://github.com/stationer/SortTable) released under the terms of the MIT license.

 ## Settings